Neuronal-Oscillations/group-handbook/docs/data_storage_and_processing/first_steps.md

-# First things first
+# Initialise various setting and folders
+## Purpose
+These instructions will serve to download the 'group-handbook' including various bash scripts.
+This scripts will define the required folders and system variables.

+## Prerequisites
+- A SSO (Single Sign-On) account at the University of Oxford
+- VPN access to the University of Oxford network (required for off-site access)
+- An account on the project psyc-neuosc at ARC

+## Steps

-- connect to VPN
+* Connect to VPN

-- connect to ARC (via remote desktop or SSH).
+* Connect to ARC (via remote desktop or SSH).
 You end up at a gateway node.

-- ssh into login node (`ssh htc-login`)
+* ssh into login node (`ssh htc-login`)

 # Using Neuronal Oscillations Group code